 Although most of us are bullish on stocks and real estate in 2021, I still think these two major asset classes will perform well.
 The Federal Reserve and the Federal Government are accommodative.

 If something bad happens in 2021, we can count on Janet Yellen and Joe Biden to bail us out.
-There’s no way they can’t since they just got into power.
+There's no way they can't since they just got into power.
 Once you have power, you want to hold onto it at all costs.
+Of course, with valuations so high, we must expect 5-10% corrections throughout the year.

-Further, there is a massive amount of savings that is ready to be unleashed.
+There is a massive amount of savings that is ready to be unleashed.
 Take a look at your own balance sheet.
-Ask your friends and colleagues whether they’ve got large cash buffers.
+Ask your friends and colleagues whether they've got large cash buffers.
 Chances are high they do because the national savings rate has been elevated since March 2020.
 This money will go back into the economy.

 You may not be able to benefit from the latest round of government stimulus due to income restrictions.
 However, you can benefit by investing in companies and cities that will be beneficiaries of the stimulus.